zbalkan/zbalkan.github.io/_posts/2025-10-28-wazuhevtx-release.md

 I have a very brief announcement.

-I released a new minor version of `wazuhevtx`.
+I released a new minor version of `wazuhevtx`, the tool I developed for testing Windows Event Logs on [Wazuh](https://wazuh.com/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program).
 Thanks to Github user Joshua T., aka [@radiantly](https://github.com/radiantly) for reporting edge cases that revealed parsing issues in more exotic EVTX files.

 In this update, I chose to prioritize preventing exceptions over strict compliance with Wazuh agent behavior.
 This means the tool is no longer 100% identical in output, but it is more resilient and stable.
 The changes address cases where `EventData["Data"]` is missing -seen in VSS event logs, add explicit handling for custom event levels seen in Hello for Business logs, and improve error handling in Microsoft Time Service events.